-We are inviting early-career researchers and practitioners working on sustainable consumption to an intense 2-day pre-conference/summer school held immediately prior to the 2020 conference at Northeastern University (June 8-9, 2020).
-The summer school will explore sustainable consumption as a field of transdisciplinary convergence research, establish networking and mentoring structures, and provide opportunities to receive in-depth feedback on ongoing research projects.
+Organizers initially planned a pre-conference to engage early-career researchers and practitioners working on sustainable consumption in an intense 2-day pre-conference held immediately prior to the 2020 conference (June 8-9, 2020).
+The pre-conference was planned as a forum to explore sustainable consumption as a field of transdisciplinary convergence research, establish networking and mentoring structures, and provide opportunities to receive in-depth feedback on ongoing research projects.

 Sustainable consumption research